paigeyahnke/first-rate-games/README.md

 ## Project Statement
 First Rate Games is a web service that will give user's the number one games based on game genres for any given year.
 Our service is geared towards both novice and expert gamers.
-Regardless of one's gaming background, knowing the current popular games and having historical gaming information will give that person ideas on games they may be interested in as well as understanding the evolution of each game genre.
+Regardless of one's gaming background, knowing current popular games and having historical gaming information will give that person ideas on games they may be interested in as well as understanding the evolution of each game genre.
 Our service fulfills the need for this unique